 Brudis & Associates, Inc. (BAI) provided professional transportation engineering design services for Contract B of the design/build project to widen MD Route 404 from US Route 50 to MD 404 Business (Denton) from two lanes to four lanes with access management (approximately 12 miles).
-Contract B limits were approximately 4.5 miles and included the design of four Access Roads for access management, approximately 60 acres of right-of-way acquisition, and utility relocations.
+Contract B limits were approximately 4.5 miles and included the design of four Access Roads for access management, approximately 60 acres of right-of-way acquisition, and utility relocation.
 BAI prepared preliminary design plans, cost estimates and specifications (RFP/RFQ) for the design-build advertisement.
 BAI’s design and management responsibilities for this project with estimated construction cost of $160 million.
-Preliminary design was on an accelerated schedule in order to ensure construction of the entire corridor was able to be completed within one construction season.
-All preliminary design, cost estimates, RFQ/RFP, permits, etc. were completed within a six month timeframe to ensure the design/build team had sufficient time to complete construction, especially with the construction restrictions along the corridor triggered by the various endangered species.
+Preliminary design was on an accelerated schedule to ensure the construction of the entire corridor could be completed within one construction season.
+All preliminary design, cost estimates, RFQ/RFP, permits, etc. were completed within a six month time frame to ensure the design/build team had sufficient time to complete construction, especially with the construction restrictions along the corridor triggered by the various endangered species.
 BAI’s design efforts included:

 |Highway Design Horizontal & Vertical Alignments